merivale/victor/docs/displacers.md

 PREORDAINED Yes1 "tomorrow" ( Other, Be, "sunny", [ In, Other "Paris" ] )
 -> "It will be sunny in Paris tomorrow."

-PREORDAINED Maybe1 "next year" ( Others, Do "get" Ongoing, "married" ) -> "They may get married next year."
+PREORDAINED Maybe1 "later today" ( Other, Do "rain" )
+-> "It may rain later today."
 ```

 These examples are naturally taken as uncoloured messages, the speaker’s distinterested predictions for the future.
 As with `PREORDAINED` messages in general however, there is also the possibility of colour.
 But where conservative and primary `PREORDAINED` messages have only one colour (that of a prearrangement), secondary `PREORDAINED` messages come with a positive explosion of colour possibilities.
 The most common colourings for the `Yes1` and `Maybe1` modalities are *intentionality* and *permission* respectively.
 Thus the first message below is naturally taken as a statement of intent, if not a promise, while the second is most plausibly understood as allowing something rather than merely stating a possibility: